2022-06-17 • 2023-12-31

 Hokusai – Gema Intxausti

-Through a panel with 30 drawings, Intxausti offers signs of complex concepts and realities that interest him via the word.
+Through a panel with 30 drawings, Intxausti offers signs of complex concepts and realities that interest her via the word.
 The surimono genre has existed in Japanese prints since the early nineteenth century to illustrate books and poems, and one of its top exponents was Hokusai, as we see in the reader reclining on a small bookshelf.
 In Intxausti, a sculptural object covered with dishcloths evokes a similar space of intimacy, but with a different intention.

 Martin de Vos – Jacques Lipchitz